Kennard/techdegree-project-6/README.md

 The app.js files has code comments to follow along where different express elements begin such as: pug view engine, routes, static files, middleware and error handling.

 The style attributes are a little different in this version from the original mocks found in the mock up folder.
 I've added an additional CSS file 'extra.css' that adds a new layor of styling to a few elements.
 If you want the original style the extra.css style sheet can be removed.

+The ultimate goal here to demonstrate how to create a static server side site vs client side.